 - Easy to store

-Compared to standard senior foods, this option prioritizes mobility and joint care.
-The tradeoff is that it may not be ideal for dogs with specific protein allergies or those needing a grain-free diet.
+Compared to standard adult dog foods, this formula focuses on mobility and weight control.
+The tradeoff is that it may not provide enough calories for highly active or growing dogs.

 7. Hill's Science Diet Healthy Mobility Dry Dog Food